1997 New York Mets season

 The 1997 New York Mets season was the 36th regular season for the Mets.
-They went 88-74 and finished 3rd in the NL East.
-They were managed by Bobby Valentine.
+They went 88–74 and finished third in the National League East, thirteen games behind the first place Atlanta Braves.
+The Mets were managed by Bobby Valentine.
 They played home games at Shea Stadium.
+It was their first winning season since 1990, despite not making the playoffs.